pranavmishra90/COVID-19/README.md

  <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">COVID-19 Analysis</span> by [Pranav Mishra and Shekhar Mishra](https://github.com/pranavmishra90/COVID-19) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 ### Software License
 MIT License - Copyright (c) 2020 Pranav Mishra and Shekhar Mishra

+The figures and tables below are created with source data from the **COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19)**.
+The dataset is licensed as CC BY 4.0 by by the Johns Hopkins University on behalf of its Center for Systems Science in Engineering.
+Copyright Johns Hopkins University 2020